By Anna Gay on | No Comments

 Try changing your camera's white balance to the "cloudy/shade" setting, as this will whiten the snow and help you avoid it turning gray.
 Alternatively, if there is anything gray in your frame (a rock, shingles on a house, a tree trunk) you can leave your camera in automatic white balance, and meter off of the gray objects by pointing your camera at the gray areas, and pressing the shutter button halfway down.
 That way, your camera will create a white balance based on the gray, rather than the snow.

 One of the great things about snow is the bright light it creates, allowing you to use a faster shutter speed, resulting in sharper images.
-Using a fast shutter speed allows you to capture moving action, like a snowball fight, and will also capture falling snow, without it being blurry.
+Using a fast shutter speed allows you to capture moving action, like a snowball fight, and will also capture falling snow, without being blurry.

 One of the most frustrating things for me when I’m shooting in the snow is trying to operate my camera while wearing gloves.
-I definitely recommend getting a pair of gloves that will allow you to fold the fabric down to expose your fingertips, as this will allow you to operate your camera more freely.
+I definitely recommend getting a pair of gloves that will allow you to fold the fabric down to expose your fingertips, as that will allow you to operate your camera more freely.

 Also, be really careful when moving your camera from outdoors to indoors, as cameras do not like drastic temperature changes.
 If you move your camera from outdoors where it is really cold, into a warm building too quickly, it can cause condensation inside your camera.
 Camera condensation can damage the wiring, and also cause mold to form over time.
 Try leaving your camera in a car, or some place that is between outdoors and indoors for a bit before bringing it inside.

 These are my favorite tips for shooting in the snow!